Tom-Tee/My-Portfolio-Page/README.md

 # README
 # My Portfolio Page

-Have a look at the code to my portfolio page.
-I decided to make a single page with all my recent projects in them.
-I wanted to be a little different with the design and give it personality.
+Have a look at the code to my portfolio page, a single flowing page.

 ![UI - Home](docs/home.png)